jnfkmnmj/minecraft-server-infrastructure/docs/case-studies/cloud-server-provisioning-case-study.md

 ---

-## Choosing a Cloud Platform
+## Problem

+The original peer-to-peer solution could no longer provide a stable multiplayer experience.

+Because the connection depended on one player's local computer and network conditions, both latency and reliability became major issues as the physical distance between players increased.

+Before deploying Minecraft itself, I also needed to determine:

+- which cloud provider to use
+- whether Linux was an appropriate operating system
+- how to remotely manage the server
+- how to configure networking for external connections

+These infrastructure decisions would affect every later stage of the project.

+---

+## Investigation

 Before deploying the server, I compared several cloud providers.

 My considerations included:

-* monthly cost
+- monthly cost
-* CPU performance
+- CPU performance
-* available memory
+- available memory
-* storage
+- storage
-* network quality
+- network quality
-* ease of management
+- ease of management

 After comparing multiple options, I selected Vultr as the initial deployment platform.

+Once the virtual machine was created, I prepared the operating environment before installing Minecraft.

+This process included:

+- deploying Ubuntu Server
+- obtaining the public IP address
+- configuring SSH access
+- connecting through FinalShell
+- understanding the Linux directory structure
+- configuring firewall rules
+- preparing network connectivity for multiplayer access

+At this stage, I realized that successfully hosting a dedicated server depended on infrastructure preparation rather than simply running a game application.

 ---

-## Preparing the Server
+## Solution

-After creating the virtual machine, I needed to prepare the operating environment before Minecraft could even be installed.

-The initial setup included:

-* deploying Ubuntu Server
-* obtaining the public IP address
-* configuring SSH access
-* connecting through FinalShell
-* understanding the Linux directory structure

-At this stage, I realized that running a dedicated server involved much more than launching a game application.
+Rather than immediately focusing on Minecraft itself, I treated the cloud server as an infrastructure project.

+The deployment was completed incrementally:

+1. Deploy the Ubuntu virtual machine.
+2. Configure remote SSH access.
+3. Prepare the operating environment.
+4. Configure networking and firewall rules.
+5. Verify remote connectivity before installing additional software.

+Breaking deployment into independent stages reduced troubleshooting complexity and created a reliable foundation for later Forge deployment.

 ---

-## Network Configuration
+## Validation

-The next step was configuring the server so players could actually connect.

-This included:

-* verifying public IP connectivity
-* opening the Minecraft server port
-* checking firewall settings
-* understanding how clients communicate with a remote Linux server

-Compared with my previous peer-to-peer setup, this required a much better understanding of basic networking concepts.
+The cloud server was successfully provisioned and became the foundation for every later stage of the project.

+Successful SSH access, Linux environment preparation, firewall configuration, and stable remote connectivity confirmed that the infrastructure was ready for Java installation, Paper testing, and subsequent Forge deployment.

+The infrastructure validation also confirmed that future problems would likely originate from the application layer rather than the cloud environment itself.

 ---